ChewyJetpack/chewyjetpack.github.io/content/work/case-studies/coravin.md

 impact: >-
   Established Coravin's digital brand identity during a crucial growth phase, creating scalable design patterns that supported rapid international expansion and became reference points for continued brand development.
 summary: >-
-  Coravin had developed ingenious wine preservation technology in the form of a needle system that lets you pour wine without removing the cork, using argon gas to replace the volume.
+  Coravin is an ingenious wine preservation technology in the form of a needle system that lets you pour wine without removing the cork, using argon gas to replace the volume.

-  Working with minimal brand guidelines for a startup still finding its visual identity, I created sophisticated web experiences that balanced technical credibility with premium wine culture.
+  Working with minimal brand guidelines for a relatively new business that was still finding its visual identity, I designed an internationalised product showcase website for each of their future markets as they expanded internationally.
 summaryImages:
   - src: /img/m5w94h3s.png
     caption: The Coravin product page